mayzs/paho.mqtt.android/README.md

 | Message Persistence | :heavy_check_mark: |   |

 To get started, download [Android Studio](http://developer.android.com/tools/studio/index.html).
 You will also need to download the [Android SDK](https://developer.android.com/sdk/installing/adding-packages.html).
-Currently you will need the SDK for 24.
+Currently you will need the SDK for 24.Support AndroidX,Support Android 14

 ## Project description: